jeremenichelli/scrollProgress/README.md

 ### Scroll bar component

-One of the main reasons this library was move to this new approach is because you can easily couple an observer with any component library used nowadays.
+One of the main reasons this library was moved to this new approach is because you can easily couple an observer with any component library used nowadays.
 For example, create a React scroll bar component.

 ```jsx
 import { Component } from 'react';